kusa-mochi/baby-drawing/README.md

 - To end the app, press Alt+F4 keys.
 (There are no buttons on the canvas)

+## How to use

+1. Install the app using the installer.
+1. Launch the app.
+1. Now draw!

+When the pen tip moves onto the color palette on the right side of the screen, the pen color changes to that color.

+At this time, the pen can be floating off the device.

 ## Note

 - To enable pressure detection, you must use a pen device made by WACOM, and install the latest supported WACOM drivers.